modularml/mojo/stdlib/docs/faq.md

 #### 3. What is the compiler-runtime?

 Mojo depends on certain features that are still written in C++, collectively called "the compiler runtime."
-This may manifest in the Standard Library code through references like `KGEN_CompilerRT_LLCL_CreateRuntime`.
+This may manifest in the standard library code through references like `KGEN_CompilerRT_LLCL_CreateRuntime`.
 Like the MLIR dialects, the compiler runtime is currently private and undocumented.

 We plan on reducing the C++ dependencies in the future.

-#### 4. Why are some Standard Library modules missing from the open-source code?
+#### 4. Why are some standard library modules missing from the open-source code?

-When we were preparing to open source the Standard Library, we realized that some modules weren't ready for open-source release.
+When we were preparing to open source the standard library, we realized that some modules weren't ready for open-source release.
 For example:

 - Some modules are expected to change rapidly in the near term, and need to